 Many companies find their expertise in taking up IT projects and delivering quality work to their clients.
 However, sometimes unexpected or new projects might appear, due to which the workload might feel like a bit too much for the company.
 In such cases, businesses can outsource their IT projects or use staff augmentation.
 For definition purposes, IT outsourcing means asking external service providers to deliver an IT-enabled business process for you.
 On the other hand, staff augmentation temporarily uses outside resources to fill up or expand your firm’s capacity so that the workload becomes manageable.
+In this article, we will explore the pros and cons of IT outsourcing vs IT staff augmentation to help businesses make informed decisions about how to manage their IT resources.

 If you need clarification on whether you should choose IT outsourcing or staff augmentation, you have come to the right place.
 We will break down both these options for you and let you know about the benefits and drawbacks of each option.
 The first thing you need to do before you decide is to check your team’s capacity and company goals.
 For example, augmentation might be a better option if you want to exercise a particular level of control over the project staff.
 If, however, you need a project to get done quickly without there being a need for internal management, then IT outsourcing will be ahead for you.